-After surgery your leg will be placed in a long lever brace which needs to be worn 24 hours a day.
+After surgery your leg will be placed in a splint, replaced later by a long lever brace which needs to be worn 24 hours a day.
 It is only to be removed for bathing (when the wounds have healed).
 When bathing, a support must be placed under the knee to stop it from fully straightening.